Considering ways to change the appearance of your smile?

 2. Composite Veneers

-What Are ComposIte Veneers?
 Composite veneers, also known as direct veneers, are made from a tooth-coloured resin material.
-This material is applied directly to the teeth by the dentist and sculpted to achieve the desired shape and appearance.
+This material is applied to the teeth and shaped by the dentist to achieve the desired form.

 4. Porcelain Veneers

-Porcelain veneers are thin ceramic shells that are custom-fabricated in a dental laboratory.
-They are known for their exceptional durability and lifelike appearance.
+Porcelain veneers are thin ceramic coverings that are custom-made in a dental laboratory and then bonded to the tooth surface.

 Composite Veneers